-c deleted
+b deleted

-d.
-Takes the kick within 90 seconds (playing time) from the time the try was awarded, even if the ball rolls over and has to be placed again.
+c.
+Takes the kick within 60 seconds (playing time) from the time the try was awarded, even if the ball rolls over and has to be placed again.
 Sanction: Kick is disallowed.

-d.
+c.
 Takes the kick within 30 seconds (playing time) from the time the try was awarded.
 Sanction: Kick is disallowed.